 - Triggering automated workflows based on segment membership

-For example, when a customer moves from "Regular Purchaser" to "At-Risk" segment (because they haven't purchased in 60 days when they normally purchase every 30), that should automatically:
+For example, when a customer moves from "Regular Purchaser" to "At-Risk" segment (because they haven't purchased in 60 days when they normally purchase every 30), that should automatically alert the account manager, trigger a personalized re-engagement email, add them to a retention campaign, and flag their account for special attention.

 This level of integration requires platforms that can write data back to your operational systems.
 We built this capability into Scoop specifically because we kept seeing companies discover brilliant segments but then struggle to actually use them.